Last updated on March 14th, 2021

-There are several National and International guidelines that help to choose empiric regimen for UTI.
-You can refer to 2010 IDSA/ESCMID guidelines (they preferred Nitrofurantoin, Trimethoprim-sulfamethoxazole, Fosfomycin and Pivmecillinam for uncomplicated cystitis in women) or local guidelines of your country/hospital regarding choice of antibiotics for the treatment of UTI.
+There are several National and International guidelines that help to choose an empiric regimen for UTI.
+You can refer to 2010 IDSA/ESCMID guidelines (they preferred Nitrofurantoin, Trimethoprim-sulfamethoxazole, Fosfomycin, and Pivmecillinam for uncomplicated cystitis in women) or local guidelines of your country/hospital regarding the choice of antibiotics for the treatment of UTI.

 Drugs used for the empiric treatment of uncomplicated UTI are:

 - Avoid fluoroquinolones for uncomplicated UTI when alternative antibiotics are possible.

 - Fluoroquinolones should not be used if the local prevalence of resistance of the uropathogen exceeds 10%.